Vulca/F.A.Q/README.md

+# Open video conference
-## Every Month for 3 hrs // Open video conference // All partners can join us and ask a list of questions.
+## All partners can join us and ask a list of questions.
+Every Month, for 3 hrs

 We’ll answers relating to a particular subject, especially one giving basic information and update about Vulca.